scottyviscosity/the-harsh-north/factions.md

 ### Graeling
 <img src="https://static.wikia.nocookie.net/totalwarhammer_gamepedia/images/f/f9/Wh_main_nor_graeling_256.png/revision/latest/scale-to-width-down/256?cb=2016" width="100"/>

-Graelings, like other Northern Tribes, are aggressive, bloodthirsty and serve the Dark Gods.
-Graelings were the first tribes to settle the northern areas of Norsca.
+Graelings, like other Northern Clans, are aggressive, bloodthirsty and serve the Dark Gods.
+Graelings were the first clans to settle the northern areas of Norsca.
 They live on the western coast of Norsca in an area covered with deep forests and mountains.

 Graelings are famous and feared raiders.
 Their ships sail to far away lands to pillage and take slaves.
 They often organize joint raids with the Aeslings and Vargs, since none of them generally have large fleets of their own.